uvma.org

 Castration is the neutering of male animals.
 The reason of castrations of our pets includes:

-1. Aggressive behavior is much likely.
+1. Aggressive behavior is more likely.
 This aggression may be towards other pets or towards people, and is usually not seen until your pet reaches sexual maturity.
 If your pet is older, and already becoming aggressive, castration is likely to help.
 In male cats aggression is usually seen as fighting, with screeches and howls most of us have heard at night.

 Male pets that are neutered when they are young are more likely to grow into contented family members.
 This applies to all breeds.
 Entire (non-neutered) males often want to dominate.
 They are less amiable and more difficult to control.
 They are more likely to escape the backyard, more likely to pick fights with other animals or be dangerously territorial.
 Common injuries that we see in undesexed male cats include fractured teeth and abscesses.